Jungleland (film)

-Jungleland is a 2019 American sports drama film directed by Max Winkler and written by Theodore B. Bressman, David Branson Smith, and Winkler.
-The film stars Charlie Hunnam, Jack O'Connell, Jessica Barden, Jonathan Majors, John Cullum, and Nick Mullen.
+Jungleland is a 2019 American sports drama film directed by Max Winkler, from a screenplay by Winkler, Theodore B. Bressman, and David Branson Smith.
+Starring Charlie Hunnam, Jack O'Connell, Jessica Barden, Jonathan Majors, John Cullum, and Nick Mullen, the film follows Walter "Lion" Kaminski (O'Connell), a former professional boxer whose ex-convict brother and manager Stanley (Hunnam) is indebted to gangster Pepper (Majors).
+In order to pay off his brother's debt, Lion agrees to drive Sky (Barden) across the country and to participate in an underground boxing match.

-Jungleland had its world premiere at the Toronto International Film Festival on September 12, 2019, and was released in select cinemas by Paramount Pictures on November 6, 2020, followed by a video on demand release on November 10, 2020.
+Jungleland premiered at the Toronto International Film Festival on September 12, 2019, and was theatrically released in the United States on November 6, 2020, to positive reviews from critics.